margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Long Road ##
-There's a long life to live with you
+I am with you for the long road ahead and the changing seasons There's a long life to live with you
 Many roads to see
 Many paths to find